 Piccolo, firing the Makankōsappō a second time: 1,480

 During the scene where Bulma uses her converted scouter to check out the battle powers of those around her, Kame-Sen’nin thinks it must be broken since it says Kuririn has a higher battle power than him.
-So, in the anime Bulma scans Kame-Sen’nin’s pet sea turtle to prove it’s functioning properly.
+So, in the TV series Bulma scans Kame-Sen’nin’s pet sea turtle to prove it’s functioning properly.
 Umigame has the somewhat dubious honor of holding what is by far the lowest battle power ever stated.

 Dragon Ball Z Episode 008